cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 We can pass the `fn silicone` a `&'a str`, but can we pass it a `&'static str`?
 Can we ask our technician to pour silicone into a steel mould?

 Yes, because the function `silicone` is not very restrictive: our technician doesn't need to be pointed to references that will be valid "forever" when they're only carrying silicone.
-In this role, they will accept references that last any amount of time, including forever
+In this role, they will accept references that last any amount of time, including forever.